heyharmon/ai-graph/implementation/README.md

 * Foundation Before Optimization: Understand your business semantically before optimizing for search

 ## Development Approach
-Phase 1 Completion Required Before Phase 2
+Sequential Phase Development Required
-Phase 2 depends entirely on the knowledge graph foundation from Phase 1.
-Do not begin Phase 2 development until Phase 1 is stable and delivering accurate business entity extraction.
+Each phase builds upon the previous one.
+Do not begin Phase 2 until Phase 1 is stable, and do not begin Phase 3 until Phase 2 is delivering accurate entity extraction and storage.

 ### Iterative Refinement
-Both phases should be built iteratively:
+Each phase should be built iteratively:
 * Start with core functionality
 * Test on real websites
 * Refine entity extraction and relationship mapping